An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem

 \subsection{Background on DLRA}

-The method of dynamical low-rank approximation has originally been introduced in a semi-discrete time-continuous matrix setting \cite{koch2007dynamical}, in which it will also be explained in this subsection.
+The method of dynamical low-rank approximation has originally been introduced in a semi-discrete time-continuous matrix setting \cite{koch2007dynamical}, in which it will also be explained in this section.
 Let us consider the matrix differential equation

-where $\mathbf{f}(t) \in \mathbb{R}^{N_x \times N_\mu}$ is the solution of the equation and $\mathbf{F} \left(t,\mathbf{f}(t) \right): \mathbb{R}^{N_x \times N_\mu} \to \mathbb{R}^{N_x \times N_\mu}$ denotes its right-hand side.
+where $\mathbf{f}(t) \in \mathbb{R}^{N_x \times N_\mu}$ is the solution of the equation and $\mathbf{F} \left(\mathbf{f}(t) \right): \mathbb{R}^{N_x \times N_\mu} \to \mathbb{R}^{N_x \times N_\mu}$ denotes its right-hand side.
 The dynamical low-rank approximation of $\mathbf{f}(t)$ is then given by

 where $\mathbf{X}(t) \in \mathbf{R}^{N_x \times r}$ is the orthonormal basis in space, $\mathbf{V}(t) \in \mathbf{R}^{N_\mu \times r}$ the orthonormal basis in direction, and $\mathbf{S}(t) \in \mathbb{R}^{r \times r}$ the coupling or coefficient matrix of the rank $r$ approximation.
 All matrices of the form \eqref{eq:low-rank f general form} constitute the manifold of low-rank matrices $\mathcal{M}_r$.
 The basis matrices $\mathbf{X}(t)$ and $\mathbf{V}(t)$, and the coefficient matrix $\mathbf{S}(t)$ shall then be evolved in time such that the minimization problem